Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 - Programming Language: PHP
 - Code Repository: GitHub

+## Important

-**NOTE**: Web servers share a common database and they also access the same files using Network File System (NFS) as a shared file storage.
+Web servers share a common database and they also access the same files using Network File System (NFS) as a shared file storage.
 Even though the NFS server might be located on a completely separate hardware, for web servers it will look like a local file system from where they can serve the same files.
 Consequently, it is important to know:

 - What storage solution is suitable for what use cases.
 In order figure that out, we will need to answer the following questions: